hamlet-io/engine-plugin-aws/aws/modules/no_master_vpc/README.md

-# no_master_resourcesets Hamlet Module
+# no_master_vpc Hamlet Module

 This is a Hamlet Deploy module.

 See docs.hamlet.io for more information.
 ## Description
 <!-- provide a summary of the purpose and use-case for your module -->
-Disables the default resource set configuration provided by the AWS Provider Plugin masterdata input source.
+Disables the default `vpc` included by the AWS Provider Plugin.

 ## Requirements
 - AWS Provider Plugin